Biography

 This is a three-credit introductory study of American civil rights law with a focus on general civil rights enforcement against government actors.
 In this course, we will examine the primary sources of law defining “civil rights,” the means by which a plaintiff may litigate a civil rights claim against individuals and entities, and the limitations and defenses that may be available to a party defending against such a claim.
 You will study the doctrine of constitutional tort law as applied to state and federal actors, civil rights limitations and defenses like absolute and qualified immunity, supervisory and municipal liability, the enforcement of certain statutory rights, available remedies, and matters of institutional reform or “impact litigation.”
 We recommend taking Constitutional Law II before or alongside this course. - Race & the Law 664R

 This is a three-credit seminar examining the intersection of race and the law and, specifically, the role that law has played and continues to play in the oppression, subordination, and promotion of people and groups based on race.
 We will anchor our studies with a look at the historical periods involving slavery, the Civil War, the First Reconstruction, the Jim Crow era, and the Civil Rights Movement and Second Reconstruction, before examining contemporary issues of race in areas of the law such as land use, education, employment, policing, punishment, and elections.
-Enrollment limit 15. - Civil Procedure
+Enrollment limit 15. - Prison Law 629

 Articles

 - Carceral Intent, 27 Mich.
-J. of Race & L. 323 (2022) (forthcoming).
+J. of Race & L. 323 (2022).

 - American Punishment and Pandemic, 21 Nevada L.J.
 1207 (2021).